Research Project: 6000 words

 He had other successes as well.
 Sozomen (1995, 280-281) tells how all Christians regularly met together as a church except those of heterodox belief.
 Constantine ‘enacted a law that their own (heretics’) houses of prayer should be abolished; that they should meet in the churches, and not hold meetings in private houses or in public places….
 By means of this law, almost all the heresies, I believe, disappeared’.

 The idea of the secular head of state having such power over the Church was eventually resisted by Rome and the West, and contributed to the dispute between them and the East as to who should be head over the Church, because in the East it was always accepted – and still is.
-Bruce says: ‘The eastern conception of the emperor as a scared personage, vested with spiritual authority, not only survived until the fall of the eastern empire in 1453, but enjoyed a new and lengthy lease of life in Tsarist Russia down to 1917.
+Bruce says: ‘The eastern conception of the emperor as a sacred personage, vested with spiritual authority, not only survived until the fall of the eastern empire in 1453, but enjoyed a new and lengthy lease of life in Tsarist Russia down to 1917.
 It can be traced directly back to the veneration paid to the Roman emperors from Constantine onwards’ (Bruce 1992, 298).

 The abolition of heretical groups must be considered a positive legacy.
 For example, sects such as the Marcionites which were abolished, posed a serious threat to Christianity by their radical reinterpretation of orthodox doctrine and truncated scriptures (Gonzales 1984, 62).
 Now that threat was largely removed.